juhasev/sample-ninja-help/edit-project-start-time.md

 ### Start date and time

-This is where the START date and time for the project fieldwork is defined.
+This field defaults to the current time.
+If you set this to be a future date / time the project will be scheduled start at the given date and time as long as the project status is set to **online**.